It’s All About Soul

 My uncle, Jürgen Olaf Hudtwalcker, using only his middle name, Olaf, was born in Hamburg on 12 September 1915, as the youngest of three brothers, and died in Barcelona on 23 April 1984.

 Sigrid had been a breath of fresh air into the dull stiffness of the Hamburg bourgeoisie.
 By birth he was a part of it.
 By profession he represented it.
 Yet these strange and rebellious contemporary painters had caught his attention.
-Although their world was light years away from the conform formality of his daily life as a businessman, their works spoke to him in a language he recognised.
+Although their world was light years away from the stiff formality surrounding him, their works talked to him in a language he recognised.
 But that was as far as he would go.
 He had always reined in his restless mind.
 Emotions were not to be spoken about.
 And now, a widower at 48, still relatively young and with the sole responsibility for the three young boys and the family business to run, he was vulnerable.
-The feeling of gloom in the house increased when news came that the oldest son, Heinrich Dierk, who was working in a bank in Buenos Aires, had become ill with tuberculosis.
+The feeling of gloom in the house only increased when news came that the oldest son, Heinrich Dierk, who was working in a bank in Buenos Aires, was ill with tuberculosis.

 The two younger brothers had always admired Dierk.
 He was great fun to be around.
 Sporty, witty and energetic, Dierk had been the undisputed choice to lead the family business into the next generation.
 But the reports from Argentina were grave.
 Soon thereafter Dierk barely managed the journey to a sanatorium in Arosa, Switzerland, where he died in 1931.